College Catalog

 Students have the opportunity to study gender in a variety of historical periods and geographical areas using different academic, political, and feminist perspectives.

-Students interested in this minor must submit a completed Application for a Program of Minor Study and should plan their program of study in consultation with the gender studies faculty in their major field or with the coordinator of the gender studies program.
+Students interested in this minor must submit a completed Declaration of Minor Form and should plan their program of study in consultation with the gender studies faculty in their major field or with the coordinator of the gender studies program.

 Academic Requirements for the Minor in Gender Studies